 GRADE - Digital technologies in education

-The Graduate School of Digital Technologies in Education (GRADE) is a national research school which starts in September 2018.
-Participating institutions are: Umeå University (host University), University of Gothenburg, KTH Royal Institute of Technology, University of Gävle, University of West Sweden, and Mittuniversitetet.
+The Graduate School of Digital Technologies in Education (GRADE) is a national research school that started in September 2018.
+Participating institutions are Umeå University (host University), University of Gothenburg, KTH Royal Institute of Technology, University of Gävle, University West Halmstad University, Linnaeus University, Jönköping University and Mittuniversitetet.
 The graduate school’s focus is on coordinating and organizing courses, conducting seminars, workshops, and organizing support for research students’ projects.

-GRADE will offer four courses on an annual basis, of which a total of four courses are compulsory for admitted research students.
-The courses, seminars, conferences, and the tutoring will be conducted on different campuses and through various forms of communication technologies such as video conferencing and digital collaboration tools.
+GRADE offers four courses that are compulsory for admitted research students, complemented by optional courses..
+The courses, seminars, conferences, and tutoring will be conducted on different campuses and through various forms of communication technologies such as video conferencing and digital collaboration tools.

 Admission to Learning at KTH

-The graduate school is scheduled to assume 12 postgraduate students.
-Admission takes place at the Department of Learning at the Royal Institute of Technology in the research education subject Technology and Learning.
+The graduate school includes about thirty doctoral students.
+Admission can take place at the Department of Learning at the Royal Institute of Technology in the research education subject Technology and Learning.